-InSinkErator Pro 333 Contractor – 3/4 HP Power for Serious Everyday Use
+InSinkErator Pro 333 Contractor Review (2026): 3/4 HP Power for Serious Everyday Use

-The InSinkErator Pro 333 Contractor (Contractor 333) has been a quiet workhorse for a lot of busy kitchens – including here on InSinkEratorReviews.com, where it’s historically been one of our top-converting units.
-With a 3/4 HP motor, stainless steel grind components, and a compact black design, it’s built for homeowners and light commercial users who want more power and durability than a basic builder-grade disposer.
+The InSinkErator Pro 333 (Contractor 333) has been a quiet workhorse for busy kitchens — and on InSinkEratorReviews.com it’s historically been one of our strongest converting “step-up” units.
+With a 3/4 HP motor, stainless steel grind components, and a compact black design, it’s built for homeowners who want more power and durability than a basic entry-level disposer, without paying premium Evolution prices.

-If you’re still deciding which series is right for you, start with our Garbage Disposal Buying Guide for a full overview of horsepower, noise levels and installation options, then come back here to see if the Pro 333 fits your kitchen.
+If you’re still deciding which series is right for you, start with our Garbage Disposal Buying Guide for a quick overview of horsepower, noise levels and installation options, then come back here to see if the Pro 333 fits your kitchen.

-Quick specs: InSinkErator Pro 333 Contractor
+Quick specs: InSinkErator Pro 333 (Contractor 333)

 | Horsepower | 3/4 HP Dura-Drive® induction motor |